 - Asset Tagging & Tracking is a proven powerful asset tracking and reporting solution used by many companies.
 It supports tracking of assets in governmental agencies, companies, customers for leased assets, special tooling assets, IT assets, laboratory equipment, office assets, test, and manufacturing assets.

-- Inventory Management helps in managing the stocks in the satellite as well as parent warehouses for effective usage of the available assets.
+- Inventory tracking software helps in managing the stocks in the satellite as well as parent warehouses for effective usage of the available assets.

 - Preventive Maintenance is an effective system used in calibration, maintenance, repair, product management, and work schedule management.
 It also helps in generating tickets and reminders for maintenance.

-- Asset Purchase & Requisition Management assists in decision taking the procedure for purchase and allotment of assets within an organization.
+- Asset Purchase Requisition Software assists in decision taking the procedure for purchase and allotment of assets within an organization.
 It also enhances the transparency in the system and ensures fair-play for vendor allocation.